Ash-Olorenshaw/discord-trading-bot/README.md

 ## About

 Each day the bot will update item values that are in the `prices.txt` file and then generate a selection of items which are purchasable for that day.
-Item values are then graphed for users to see upon request.
-Users then have their items' overall worth calculated each day in a networth which they can also access and have graphed for them.
+Item values are then graphed for users to see upon request; users can also view their items' total worth calculated in a networth graph.

 ## Setting up / Running